jeremmfr/terraform-provider-junos/website/docs/r/services.html.markdown

   * `profile_name` - (Optional)(`String`) Name of profile.
 * `proxy_profile` - (Optional)(`String`) The proxy profile name.
 * `url` - (Optional)(`String`) Configure the url of feed server [https://<ip or hostname>:<port>/<uri>].
-  **Note:** If not set url is only read from the Junos configuration (so as not to be in conflict with enrollment process).
+  **Note:** If not set, url is only read from the Junos configuration (so as not to be in conflict with enrollment process).
 * `url_parameter` - (Optional)(`String`) Configure the parameter of url.
   **WARNING** Clear in tfstate.